 B-836: Probehole B-836 was completed on April 8, 2008 to a total depth of 30.0 feet bgs at a location northwest of the Site.
-Diesel-like impact was observed in the boring, however, no soil samples were collected for analysis.
+During drilling, diesel-like impact was observed in the boring.
+Previous property knowledge, and visual and odor observations identified it as non-MGP related, therefore, the three samples collected were not analyzed.
 No MGP-like odors or impact were noted in the boring.
 Diesel-like odors were noted from approximately 6- through 18-feet in the boring.
 Light impact was noted at 12.0 feet.
 The interval with the highest PID reading occurred at 9- to 10-feet bgs.
 Soil below 18.0 feet bgs did not appear to be impacted.

-Summary: Fifty-one probeholes were completed to depths ranging from twenty- two to thirty-four feet.
+Summary: Fifty-two probeholes were completed to depths ranging from twenty- two to thirty-four feet.
 One probehole (B-841) was completed to a depth of only twenty-two feet to verify the presence of an impacted depth zone.
 One probehole (B-835) was logged only from 18.0 to 30.0 ft bgs to verify findings from the 2004 CSI.
 Visual or olfactory indications of impact were observed in twenty-two of the fifty-one probeholes.
 Impacted probeholes to the north of the former MGP Site consisted of the following eight probeholes: B-802, B-803, B-835, B-844, B-846, B-847, B-849, and B-850.
 Four probeholes (B-816, B-818, B-822, and B-823) located south or along the southern boundary of the former MGP Site contained observable impact.
 Impacted probeholes to the west or along the western Site boundary consisted of the following borings: B-827, B-828, B-829, B-831, B-832, B-833, B-838, and B-841.
 Borings B-834 and B-836, located northwest of the Site, contained diesel-like impacts not representative of MGP operations.
 B-834 also contained MGP-like impact at the greater than 10-foot depth interval.
-Borings completed to the east of the former MGP Site did not contain any observable impacts.
-Impact tended to be both greater and deeper surrounding the northern and western portions of the Site, including within the railroad right-of-way to the north.
+Borings completed to the east of the former MGP Site did not contain any Impact tended to be both greater and deeper surrounding the observable impacts. northern and western portions of the Site, including within the railroad right-of-way to the north.